 To increase genetic diversity and decrease inbreeding, some plants’ (male) pollen is incapable of fertilizing its own (female) eggs.
 While this strategy may reduce the number of seeds a plant produces, it will increase the genetic diversity of those seeds by ensuring that they result from cross-pollination with another plant.
 An increase in variety increases the odds that some seeds will germinate and survive until reproductive maturity.

 - Any plant whose pollen and eggs are incompatible with each other.

-- All species that contain separate male or female plants (dioecious species).
+- All species contain separate male or female plants (dioecious species).

 The seeds that result from cross-pollination are a genetic cross between two parents.
 While this process is usually left up to chance (wind or bees), it is sometimes the conscious result of human intervention.
-Plant breeders take advantage of cross-pollination by collecting pollen from one plant to fertilising another in an attempt to breed new plants with desired traits.
+Plant breeders use cross-pollination by collecting pollen from one plant to fertilize another to breed new plants with desired traits.

 Propagate a Forest with Shrubscriber.com

 Do you want to learn more about plant propagation?
 Join the Shrubscriber community, receive seeds, and take the Community Propagation Course while simultaneously supporting trees for school and community groups!